 The BCCA professional development plan has as its nucleus a commitment to a mission-driven focus on classical and charter education.
 Central to this is the continuing development of high quality instruction for constant improvement in student learning.
 Through the use of qualified contractors, trained in house staff, professional conferences, guest speakers and on line learning the professional development program will include topics of current and historical value in the art and craft of teaching for learning.
-These include classroom management, evidence based will instructional area strategies, engaging parents in the educational process, technology benefits, content competency and other pertinent topics.
-In addition to self-study or a strict group lecture format, professional development programs will emphasize small group instruction and discussion, peer collaboration and teamwork.
-Workplace issues will also be incorporated into the professional development program covering topics such as maintaining a safe workplace, First Aid/CPR/AED training, effective communication, preventing sexual harassment and cultivating a culture that respects the dignity of every human being.
+These area will include classroom management, evidence based instructional the educational engaging parents in process, benefits, content competency and other pertinent topics.
+In addition to self-study or a strict group lecture format, professional development programs will emphasize small group instruction and discussion, collaboration and teamwork.
+Workplace issues will also be incorporated into the professional development program covering topics such as maintaining a workplace, First Aid/CPR/AED training, effective communication, preventing sexual harassment and cultivating a culture that respects the dignity of every human being.